rudimentdev/caramel/README.md

 docker compose build app
 ```

-and then restart the `app` service:
+then restart the `app` service:

 ```shell
 docker compose restart app
 ```

-The Laravel `app` service is exposed to Docker host at `8080` port, we can browsed it at http://localhost:8080.
+The Laravel `app` service exposed to Docker host at `8080` port, we can browse it at http://localhost:8080.

 The supporting services like PostgreSQL and Redis are exposed to Docker host at `54320` and `63790` ports.